UoA-CARES/cares_reinforcement_learning/docs/stats/user_guide.md

 | `--reference-comparison` | unset | Algorithm to feature as the reference comparison. |
 | `--figure-dpi` | `300` | Figure resolution; minimum accepted value is 72. |
 | `--primary-performance-metric` | `auc` | One of `auc`, `early_window_auc`, `final_window_auc`. |

-!!! note
-    `--primary-performance-metric` changes the publication-focused tables and report.
-All three curve summaries remain in the raw outputs.

 --8<-- "include/links.md"